googleapis/google-cloud-java/java-secretmanager/README.md

 ## About Google Cloud Secret Management

-[Google Cloud Secret Management][api-reference] is a suite of Machine Learning products.
+[Google Secrets Management][api-reference] lets developers encrypt, store, manage, and audit infrastructure and application-level secrets.

-See the [Google Cloud Secret Management client library docs][javadocs] to learn how to use this Google Cloud Secret Management Client Library.
+See the [Google Secrets Management client library docs][javadocs] to learn how to use this Google Secrets Management Client Library.

 ## Getting Started